Caring for Kids & Parents: A Sandwich Generation Survival Guide

-Let's face it – being a sandwich mom is no picnic.
-We're juggling soccer practices, doctor's appointments, work deadlines, and making sure dad remembers to take his meds and turn off the burner after he's done cooking.
-It's enough to make anyone want to hide in the pantry with a family-size bag of chips.
+It’s enough to make anyone want to hide in the pantry with a family-size bag of chips.
 But fear not, my fellow warriors!
-I've got your back with this Sandwich Moms Survival Guide that'll help you navigate these choppy waters without losing your sanity (or your sense of humor).
+I’ve got your back with this sandwich generation survival guide that’ll help you navigate these choppy waters without losing your sanity (or your sense of humor).

-More from CafeMom: New Report Shows Women Take on Disproportionate Amount of Work When It Comes to Elder Care
+More from CafeMom: Report Shows Women Take on Disproportionate Amount of Work When It Comes to Elder Care

 Embrace the Chaos (and Your Imperfections)